ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 span as metadata.

 Ballerina supports [OpenTracing](http://opentracing.io/) standards by default.
-This means that Ballerina services can be traced using OpenTracing implementations like [Jaeger](http://www.jaegertracing.io/), and [Zipkin](https://zipkin.io/).
+This means that Ballerina services can be traced using OpenTracing implementations like [Jaeger](http://www.jaegertracing.io/).
 Jaeger is the default tracer of Ballerina.

 Semantic tags used by Ballerina also follow the [semantic conventions defined in OpenTracing specification.](https://github.com/opentracing/specification/blob/master/semantic_conventions.md)